-FS.5.7 Connected Actions and Indirect Effects
+ES.5.7 Connected Actions and Indirect Effects

-As described above, this EIR/EIS evaluates five projects which are so closely related to the Proposed Project as to be considered part of the project: the Stirling Energy Systems solar facility, two components of the Imperial Irrigation District (IID) 230 kV transmission system upgrades, the Esmeralda-San Felipe

-Geothermal Project, the Jacumba 230/500 kV Substation, and a wind project in northern Mexico's La Rumorosa area.
+As described above, this EIR/EIS evaluates three projects which are so closely related to the Proposed Project as to be considered part of the project: the Stirling Energy Systems solar facility, the Esmeralda-San Felipe Geothermal Project (in the Truckhaven Geothermal Leasing Area), and a Sempra Energy 1,250 MW wind project in northern Mexico's La Rumorosa area that includes new and upgraded transmission lines and substations in the U.S..
 The major impacts associated with these projects are the following:

 - The extensive ground disturbance required by the La Rumorosa wind and Stirling solar thermal projects, which require thousands of acres of ground disturbance in sensitive desert ecosystems.
-Stirling components would cover as many as 8,000 acres (permanent loss of habitat would be 2,500 acres). - The severe effects on visual and recreational resources, because wind and solar thermal facilities would be developed in areas with expansive and scenic views. - Because all five connected actions require new transmission lines, the types of impacts defined above for the proposed project would also occur at or adjacent to each facility.
+Stirling components would cover as many as 8,000 acres (permanent loss of habitat would be 2,500 acres). - The severe effects on visual and recreational resources, because wind and solar thermal facilities would be developed in areas with expansive and scenic views. - Because all three of these projects require new transmission lines, the types of impacts defined above for the Proposed Project would also occur at or adjacent to each facility.